 Sepsis was previously thought to be a form of blood poisoning, but doctors now know this life-threatening condition is the body's overwhelming immune response to an infection it already has.
 According to the CDC, more than 1.7 million Americans get sepsis annually and about 270,000 die.
 Former President George H.W.
 Bush, 93, contracted sepsis following bouts of pneumonia.
 Muhammad Ali died from septic shock, the most severe stage of sepsis.

 Sepsis has made news recently, in part because of increased awareness and tracking, but also because people with chronic medical conditions and weakened immune systems are living longer.
 They are among those at highest risk for sepsis, in addition to infants, young children, seniors and people with severe burns or wounds.
-However, anyone of any age and health status can get sepsis, even from something as simple as a bug bite, according to Dorie Murray, RN, sepsis coordinator at Medical City North Hills.
+However, anyone of any age and health status can get sepsis, even from something as simple as a bug.

 Like heart attack and stroke, sepsis must be caught and treated quickly.
-According to Nurse Murray, every hour that a septic patient goes without antibiotics, their chance of death increases nearly eight percent.
+Every hour that a septic patient goes without antibiotics, their chance of death increases nearly eight percent.
 Because many of the symptoms of sepsis are the same for many other conditions, it can be hard to recognize in its early stages.
-If someone has an infection that's not getting better or a wound that won't heal, accompanied by the following symptoms, head to your nearest ER.
+If someone has an infection that’s not getting better, a wound that won’t heal or any of the signs and symptoms of sepsis below, call 911 or go to the closest ER.

 - Rapid heart rate